Dynamsoft/barcode-reader-javascript-samples/hello-world/nuxt/README.md

 ### Edit the `ImageCapture` component

 * In `ImageCapture.client.vue`, add code for initializing and destroying the `CaptureVisionRouter` instance.
 The `ImageCapture` helps decode barcodes in an image.
+For our stylesheet (CSS) specification, please refer to our [source code](#Official-Sample).

 ```vue
 <!-- /components/ImageCapture.client.vue -->